Cook smarter

 The Tiga: A Hybrid Approach

 There is a third option that does not get nearly enough attention: the tiga.
-A tiga is essentially a modified biga run at 70% hydration -- wetter than a traditional biga (50-60%) but thicker than a poolish (100%).
+A tiga is a modified biga run at 70% hydration -- wetter than a traditional biga (50-60%) but thicker than a poolish (100%).
 It bridges the gap between the two, giving you some of the chew and wheaty depth of a biga alongside the extensibility and lighter crumb of a poolish.
 Some champion pizza makers swear by this hybrid approach because it lets you dial in exactly the balance you want without maintaining two separate starters.
 If poolish and biga are opposite ends of a spectrum, tiga sits right in the sweet spot.

 A Note on the Indirect Method